 - Add 2 tablespoons of oil to a large pan and heat over medium-high heat.

 - When the oil is hot, place the falafel in the pan in batches, making sure there is space between them.

 - Cook for 5 minutes or until it is a golden brown.

 Flip and cook for an additional 5 minutes.

 - Remove and set aside.
 Heat up more oil and cook the remaining falafel.

 - Serve the falafel warm with arabic pitaand your favorite toppings, in a salad, or by itself with a creamy yoghurt sauce.

 230 (90 from fat)

 29g (7g dietary fiber, 5g sugar)

-Cooking falafel is so easy that anyone can do it!
-Try it for yourself and indulge in the traditional Middle Eastern cuisine at home!
+Cooking falafel is so easy!
+You may miss our special indegredients and our secret mix of spices but nevertheless should try it for yourself and indulge in the traditional Middle Eastern cuisine at home!